jakebickford/PolyMags/README.md

 ## Project outputs

 ### Public notebooks
-These are designed to be accessible to all users, and to serve as an introduction to the corpus and the sort of techniques that could be used with it.
+These are designed to be accessible to all users regardless of their level of experience with digital analysis of texts, and to serve as an introduction to the corpus and the sort of techniques that could be used with it.
-The notebooks are available to run live, in Google collab.
+The notebooks are available to run live, in Google Colab.
 Note that to run the code you need to be signed in with a Google account.
 * [Frequency Analysis and Named Entity Recognition](https://colab.research.google.com/drive/1Wa44qr8xMK2kd-eIk-M0_-IqW41D2nB3?usp=sharing)
 * [Topic modelling](https://colab.research.google.com/drive/1HAS-Xo3EH_O93Lp_nTV4pZT3eV8F5bBX?usp=sharing)
+The notebooks are designed to run in Google Colab and make use of Colab's forms functionality to manage user input, however if you would like to try running them locally, you can download the back-up copies from the [Public Notebooks](https://github.com/jakebickford/PolyMags/tree/main/PublicNotebooks) folder above.

 ### The corpus
 If you are more experienced with computational analysis of text, you might prefer to download the corpus itself.
 This is available to download from Google drive as either: